David Conant-Norville, MD

 Physician, Child & Adolescent Psychiatry

 Dr. David Conant-Norville is a lifelong Oregonian.
-While he ventured south to attend Stanford University for undergraduate school, he would return to attend medical school at Oregon Health and Sciences University in Portland.
+While he ventured south to attend Stanford University for undergraduate school, he would return to attend medical school at Oregon Health and Sciences University (OHSU) in Portland.

 LICENSURES & CERTIFICATIONS